Istanbul Taxi Guide 2026: Fares, Apps, and How to Pay

 From Sabiha Gökçen Airport (SAW)

-SAW is on the Asian side of Istanbul.
-Fares to the European side include the bridge or tunnel toll on top of the meter.
+Sabiha Gökçen sits on the Asian side, so taxis to Kadıköy and the Asian side run on the standard meter, while rides to the European side add the bridge or tunnel toll on top of the meter.

 | Destination | Estimated Fare | Duration |

 For Asian-side destinations like Kadıköy, a taxi from SAW is often the most practical choice.
-For the European side, the Havabus shuttle or the metro to Kadıköy then a ferry can save significant money.
+For the European side, the Havabus shuttle or the metro to Kadıköy then a ferry can save a lot of money.

-Fares vary with traffic and exact pickup/dropoff points, but these give a realistic baseline:
+Fares vary with traffic and exact pickup/dropoff points, but the estimates below give a realistic baseline for common Istanbul routes:

 | Route | Estimated Fare | Duration |